-In the Paleocene interval at Site M0077, carbonate deposition dominates, and palynomorphs are nearly absent, probably due 250 to poor preservation of organic material (Lowery et al., 2018, 2020).
-Low values of TOC/TN (<4) observed in the Paleocene section are also an indication of degradation of organic matter, the breakdown of nitrogenous compounds to ammonia, and subsequent CO2 release via oxidation (Müller, 1977; Meyers and Shaw, 1996).
-The Late Paleocene palynological samples in the carbonate hardground represent the oldest dinoflagellate assemblages observed in abundances sufficient for paleoecological interpretation.
-Dinoflagellate cyst and dinosterane concentrations peak in the early PETM interval, then 255 decrease through the rest of the recovered PETM, suggesting that the extreme warmth during the PETM resulted in heatstressed plankton within the Chicxulub impact crater, similar to the eastern equatorial Atlantic (Frieling et al., 2018).
-Dinoflagellate assemblages record a peak in Apectodinium relative abundance in the lowermost PETM sample and then a decrease in abundance through the rest of the PETM.
-Increases in the relative abundance of Goniodomidae through the 260 PETM likely indicate an intensification in salinity stratification (e.g., Frieling and Sluijs, 2018).
-In the later Ypresian dinoflagellate assemblages, Spiniferites becomes the dominant genus, and Apectodinium are nearly absent.
-The PETM nannoplankton assemblage contains malformed Discoaster specimens, which may represent ecophenotypes that migrated to a deep photic zone refuge to escape inhospitable SSTs and became malformed due to increased organic matter remineralization and calcite undersaturation (Bralower and Self-Trail, 2016).
+In the Paleocene interval at Site M0077, carbonate deposition dominates, and palynomorphs are nearly absent, probably due to poor preservation of organic material (Lowery et al., 2018).
+Low values of TOC/TN (<4) observed in the Paleocene section are also an indication of degradation of organic matter, with the breakdown of nitrogenous compounds to ammonia and organic carbon escape via CO2 release during oxidation (Müller, 1977; Meyers and Shaw, 1996).
+The late Paleocene palynological samples in the carbonate hardground represent the oldest dinoflagellate assemblages observed in abundances sufficient for paleoecological interpretation.
+Dinoflagellate cyst and dinosterane concentrations peak in the early PETM interval, then decrease through the rest of the PETM, suggesting that the extreme warmth during the PETM resulted in heat-stressed plankton within the Chicxulub impact crater, similar to the eastern equatorial Atlantic (Frieling et al., 2018).
+Dinoflagellate assemblages record a peak in Apectodinium relative abundance in the bottom PETM section, with a decreasing trend through the PETM.
+Increases in the relative abundance of Goniodomidae through the PETM likely indicate an intensification in salinity stratification (e.g., Frieling and Sluijs, 2018).
+The PETM nannoplankton assemblage also contains malformed Discoaster specimens, which may represent ecophenotypes that migrated to a deep photic zone refuge to escape inhospitable SSTs and became malformed due to increased organic matter remineralization and calcite undersaturation (Bralower and Self-Trail, 2016).